 #3.
 Tofu scramble

 Nutritional yeast is often fortified with Vitamin B12, making it a staple for vegan and vegetarian dancers.
-This recipe utilizes nutritional yeast for its cheesy flavoring.
+Here’s the recipe I like:

 #4.
 Breakfast potatoes